alfan-ntu/osiris_data_screening/README.md

 ## Discussions
 1. ver.
 0.1e implemented basic functionalities using basic coding skills.
 Migration to a class based implementation may be a way to an organized program when more complicated functionalities are necessary.

+## ToDo's
+1. Add message box at the exit of UserFrame to determine if a file save is necessary
+2. Add country lookup formula when creating the worksheets OM_Comparables and NCP_Comparables